rubensa/Mattermost-LDAP/README.md

 cp -r oauth/ /var/www/html/
 ```

 You need to create a database for the oauth server.
 For this purpose, you can use the script "init_postgres.sh".
-These scripts try to configure your database automatically, by creating a new user and a new database associated for the oauth server.
-Scripts also create all tables necessary for the module.
-If script failed, please report here, and try to configure manually your database by adapting command in scripts.
+This script tries to configure your database automatically, by creating a new user and a new database associated for the oauth server.
+Scripts also creates all tables necessary for the module.
+If script fails, please report here, and try to configure manually your database by adapting commands in script.
 Before running the script you can change the default settings by editing the config_init.sh file and modifying configuration variables.
-For postgresql, you can copy and paste following lines :
+You can copy and paste following lines :
 ```
 nano config_init.sh
 ./init_postgres.sh